BugSwarm/client/README.md

 ```

 ## Usage
 - Download a Docker image and enter the Docker container associated with an artifact.
-Choose an image tag from the [website](http://bugswarm.org/artifact-browser) or via the [REST API](https://github.com/BugSwarm/database#api-endpoints).
+At this time, we cannot make our website live.
+Until then, the best way to acquire image tags is to contact us.<!--Choose an image tag from the [website](http://bugswarm.org/artifact-browser) or via the [REST API](https://github.com/BugSwarm/database#api-endpoints).-->
     ```
     $ bugswarm run --image-tag <image_tag>
     ```